Incrementis/IEEE-Player-Character-Voice-Installer-/README.md

 # IEEE-Player-Character-Voice-Installer-
 This is a tool and a template that allows you to install player character voice sounds for certain Infinity Engine games.
+The latest release can be found [here](https://github.com/Incrementis/IEEE-Player-Character-Voice-Installer-/releases).

 ![Figure11](https://github.com/Incrementis/Infinity-Engine-Modding-Wiki-Content-/blob/main/IEEE%20PCVI/Images/Figure11.png)